TanmayJain97/Test-Maximum/README.md

 # Test-Maximum
-Modified to UC 4 - Extend the max method to take more then three parameters
+Modified to UC 4 - Extend the max method to print max to std out(console) using Generic Method

-Replaced CompareTo by sorted().reduce()
+findMaximum() internally calls printMaximum().